Sagelt/beyond/index.md

 The GM provides a starting Goal for the party, then opens the adventure at a key moment in pursuing that goal.

+## Rules

+This is an abbreviated overview of the rules that attempts to just hit on the high points to setup playtesting.
+If something is not covered here, make a best guess and ask when you get a chance, I'll be happy to expand.

+### Moves

+The rules of *Beyond* are broken up into **moves.** Each move says when it happens and what it does.
+If a move has you roll the dice, the move will say what to add to the dice.
+It might add a modifier specific to that move, or it might add a bonus based on some condition, or it might ask you a series of questions to determine what to add.

+There are four main categories of moves:

+-   **Core Moves** are rules for handling common situations like making camp.
+They cover basic parts of life as an adventurer.
+They apply to everyone.
+You can use one copy of these and pass them around.
+-   **Adventurer Moves** are the things adventurers do the most, like avoid an impending disaster or try to find our what's really going on.
+Each character has them, but each class has different options for how those moves change over time.
+Adventurer moves are printed on each class's character sheet.
+-   **Class Moves** are specific to each class.
+They describe things that are specific to that class's skill set.
+They are divided into themes for each class.
+Class moves are printed on each class's character sheet.
+-   **Supplemental Moves** are groups of moves that come together as part of a larger feature.
+Sometimes these features are tied to one class (only the thief has poison mastery), but some are available to multiple classes (divine patronage is available to clerics, druids, and bards).
+Supplemental moves come on their own sheets.

+Some moves change over time through abilities or conditions.
+**Abilities** are ways a move can improve through use.
+Each ability has a set of advancement boxes ahead of it.
+Whenever a character fails a roll, they can check an advancement box under that move.
+Once all the advancement boxes for an ability are checked the character gains that ability.
+Most abilities modify the move they are under, but a few give one-time effects when gained and can be gained again.
+Abilities are the only way to change a character's bonus to a move.

+Abilities are cumulative.
+For example, a thief has roll+1 to defy danger as well as abilities that give +1 and +1 against magical effects.
+A thief with both of these abilities would roll at +3 against magical effects.

+**Conditions** are hinderances to moves that may occur due to failed rolls or poor choices.
+Each condition says how it modifies the move it is part of.
+Conditions are only removed as part of making camp or through certain magical means.

 # Core Moves

 ## Last Breath